variety4me/niri_docs/docs/Configuration-Layer-Rules.md

 Unlike window shadows, layer surface shadows always need to be enabled with a layer rule.
 That is, enabling shadows in the layout config section won't automatically enable them for layer surfaces.

-> [!NOTE]
+!!!
+NOTE
-> Layer surfaces have no way to tell niri about their *visual geometry*.
+    Layer surfaces have no way to tell niri about their *visual geometry*.
-> For example, if a layer surface includes some invisible margins (like mako), niri has no way of knowing that, and will draw the shadow behind the entire surface, including the invisible margins.
+    For example, if a layer surface includes some invisible margins (like mako), niri has no way of knowing that, and will draw the shadow behind the entire surface, including the invisible margins.

->
-> So to use niri shadows, you'll need to configure layer-shell clients to remove their own margins or shadows.
+    So to use niri shadows, you'll need to configure layer-shell clients to remove their own margins or shadows.

 ```kdl
 // Add a shadow for fuzzel.